 Fun fact – Jordan was recognised for his voluntary contribution to society at the young age of 14 years old by the Prime Minister, this saw Jordan and his family attend Number 10 for the reception.

-Michelle Coulson - Michelle has been a performer in amateur theatre since 1979, and been directing for the last 14 years and she has also served on society committees including the roles of Secretary, Chairman and Charity Board member.
-Being a Noda Representative gives an opportunity to meet a wide variety of people who share our wonderful hobby and she looks forward to extending the role of the Youth Adviser in the region and supporting all aspects of youth theatre.
+I have been a performer in amateur theatre since 1979, have been directing for the last 14 years and I have also served on society committees including the roles of Secretary, Chairman and Charity Board member.
+Being a Noda Representative gives an opportunity to meet a wide variety of people who share our wonderful hobby and I look forward to extending the role of the Youth Adviser in the region and supporting all aspects of youth theatre.

-Professionally Jo has managed services in Education, Community Safety, Cohesion and Preventing Violent Extremism for local authorities across South and West Yorkshire.
-She is currently project manager working to improve resettlement outcomes for young people leaving custody on behalf of the Youth Justice Board.
+Professionally I have managed services in Education, Community Safety, Cohesion and Preventing Violent Extremism for local authorities across South and West Yorkshire.
+I am currently project manager working to improve resettlement outcomes for young people leaving custody on behalf of the Youth Justice Board.

-Jenny King - I became the Youth Advisor for the North West when the scheme first began about 10 years ago and have really enjoyed visiting so many wonderful Youth productions.
+I became the Youth Advisor for the North West when the scheme first began around 10 years ago and have really enjoyed visiting so many wonderful Youth productions.

-During my time as Youth Advisor I have had wonderful support from the NW Committee in setting up the Youth Awards event which is attended by over 300 people each year , and the 2 all day workshops in Workington and Kendal, with a further workshop to be held in Knutsford this August.
+During my time as Youth Advisor I have had wonderful support from the NW Committee, mainly with setting up the Youth Awards event, which is attended by over 350 people each year.
+I have also been involved with organising all day youth workshops throughout the region.

 Youth Theatre really is flourishing in the NW region and I am very proud to be part of it .